Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - In production, the server hosting the images shouldn't return a Cache-Control header specifying no-cache, no-store, or similar options in the HTTP response.
 In development, this may make sense.

 [Static website hosting in Azure Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website) can be an uncomplicated, cheap and fast alternative.

+### 4.2.3 Set-OutlookSignatures<!-- omit in toc -->
+The add-in can add existing signatures, but is not able to create them itself on the fly.
+Set-OutlookSignatures v4.14.0 and higher prepares signature data in a way that it can be used by the Outlook add-in.

 ## 4.3.
 Configuration and deployment to the web server<!-- omit in toc -->
 With every new release of Set-OutlookSignatures, [Benefactor Circle](Benefactor%20Circle.md) members receive an updated license file and an updated Outlook add-in.